 Competitive Moat:- Moat prevents competition, maintains sales and growth.

-Decreasing or Low Debt:- High Debt is poison, Interest cost may kill business.
-So, always choose for Low debt to equity ratio.
+Decreasing or Low Debt:- High Debt is poison, Interest cost may kill the business.
+So, always choose Low debt to equity ratio.

 Promoter Quality:- Promoter quality is one very important, An excellent transparent promoter will take decisions only in favor of investors.

 By following fundamental analysis, You can find stock having the potential to become Multibagger.

 You need to follow the below steps to do proper fundamental analysis.